 The best way to monetize your podcast will depend on your situation.
 Do you have a business associated with your podcast?
 What type of product does your business sell?
 What is your audience size?

 Most of my clients are coaches.
-The best way for coaches to monetize their podcast is to offer a freebie, like an ebook or a mini course.
-Direct people to your freebie during your episode, demonstrate your knowledge with a value-heavy freebie, and then convert them into paying coaching clients.
+The best way for coaches to monetize their podcasts is to offer a freebie, like an ebook or a mini-course.
+Direct people to your freebie during your episode, demonstrate your knowledge with a value-heavy freebie and then convert them into paying coaching clients.
 That is where the big bucks are.